shockscript/spec/src/overview/including-media.md

 Embed("thumb.webp")
 ```

 > **Note**: When returning an external URL, implementations such as Jet Engine use the `app://` scheme to fetch a file in the application's installation directory.
-Implementations targetting HTML5 may choose to preload these files in a virtual file system.
+Implementations targetting HTML5 may choose to preload these files in the Origin-Private File System.

 <blockquote>